huwanbisente/renthub_scraper/README.md

 Output settings like the name of the Excel file.

 Usage
-Run the script:
+1. Run the script:

-bash
+bash codes
-Copy code
 python main.py

-The script will make a POST request to the RentHub API, retrieve the listings data, flatten the JSON response, and save the data to an Excel file as defined in the config.json file.
+2. The script will make a POST request to the RentHub API, retrieve the listings data, flatten the JSON response, and save the data to an Excel file as defined in the config.json file.

-## Output

-The script will output an Excel file containing the listings data with the following columns:

 ## Output